Cacti/documentation/syslog-plugin.md

 OPTIONS="-on"
 ```

 4.)
-Now you need to modify the snmptrapd config file to recive snmptraps by default snmptrapd will not process any traps until you configure it to do so you will also need to tell snmptrapd to forward the recived traps over to snmptt
+Now you need to modify the snmptrapd config file to recive snmptraps by default snmptrapd will not process any traps until you configure it to do so you will also need to tell snmptrapd to forward the received traps over to snmptt

 Here is an example of configuring snmptrapd to recive snmptraps from a device using the public snmp string and forwarding it over to snmptt